 I just finished reading the book and am thrilled that Deborah agreed to talk with me.
 It’s a fascinating read and I believe her findings need to be read and understood for anyone interested in politics, public affairs, and the future of democracy in the UK, the US, and Canada.

-In this episode of inFocus, pollster David Coletto shares his perspective on the final Abacus Data poll released earlier this morning (Sunday) on the...
+In this episode of inFocus, pollster David Coletto shares his perspective on a new Abacus Data poll released with just two weeks to go...